H&H Burn Pit

 - Contaminated soil cleanup was completed in 1998.

 - Cleanup of contaminated sediments downstream of the former burn pit area was completed in late spring of 1999.

 - Operation of the dual-phase system, which extracts both contaminated groundwater and soil vapor, began in May 2000.
-This system operated until January 2011, when the system was temporarily shut down to provide for evaluation of other remedial technologies to address remaining contaminated groundwater.
+This system operated until January 2011, when the system was shut down to provide for evaluation of other remedial technologies to address remaining contaminated groundwater.

 - The first five-year review was completed in June 2005.
 The second five-year review was completed in June 2010.